 What compelled all those people to wear those loud colors that today, in hindsight, may appear a tad garish?
 Historians and sociologists have offered different explanations, and many of them make sense.

-The Media Influence
+The Media’s Influence

 With John Hughes movies focusing on high school life and innocent travails (will I go to the prom, and with whom?) and movies ending on a happy note, the film industry was veering away from the gritty realism of 1970s cinema, were everything seemed in shades of black and gray, the heroes were really anti-heroes, and everyone had a tragic ending.

 Neon was a big part of those movies, and the stars all wore neon, so of course the moviegoers wore neon too.
 Following movie styles is a recurring trend in any decade.

 And then there was TV.
 Not only were the shows lighter and brighter than their 1970s predecessors, but there was also MTV.
 The MTV animation was unabashedly colorful, and a new medium called music videos were invading homes all over the country.
-And since everyone seemed to wear neon in those videos, so did the teens who watched them continuously.
+And since everyone seemed to wear neon in those videos, so did the teens who watched them religiously.

-A New Hope
+A New Hope For Neon

 But it wasn’t just the movies and MTV which were responsible for the rise of neon.
 It was the people of the 80s themselves.
 The neon colors just perfectly symbolized the rise of optimism all over the country.